microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-onboarding-graphexplorer.md

 Microsoft provides the online Graph Explorer so you can test the queries to the API before you implement them in your application.

-1. To access the Graph Explorer launch a private web browser, navigate to [developer.microsoft.com/en-us/graph/graph-explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), click Sign in with Microsoft, then enter your O365 Global Admin account credentials.
+1. To access the Graph Explorer launch a private web browser, navigate to [developer.microsoft.com/en-us/graph/graph-explorer](https://developer.microsoft.com/en-us/graph/graph-explorer), click **Sign in to Graph Explorer**, then enter your O365 Global Admin account credentials.

    ![Sign In](./images/msgraph-onboarding/explorer1-signin.png)